StefanoVollono/guides/README.md

 ![GitHub Logo](https://lh6.googleusercontent.com/w1Wj1gaOQutfTpqmBjp-2KxtpequkECHTR2GcyaZckZGfUfccnN3OoiJ62ED_8mc-QApHvdgrxo=s640-h400-e365-rw)

 1. Install this extension from [Chrome web store](https://chrome.google.com/webstore/detail/guides/hfpokjeoalngkknelljbenaobinichjf)
-2. Double click on a ruler to create a new guide.
-3. ESC key or click on browser icon to exit/enter the application.
+2. ESC key or click on browser icon to exit/enter the application.
+3. Double click on a ruler to create a new guide.
+4. Double click on a guide to delete it.